-Laurie Peek is an artist and photographer whose work straddles the line between documentary and fine art.
-Her career has included stints as a photography educator, archivist, journalist, arts promoter and activist.
+Laurie Peek is an award-winning artist and photographer whose work straddles the line between documentary and fine art.
+With a knack for elevating the everyday, her career has included stints as a photography educator, archivist, journalist, arts promoter and activist.

 Her photographs have appeared in The New York Times, Boston Globe, Brooklyn Paper, City Limits, The Progressive, Soho News, and Village Voice, as well as film documentaries, including the 2003 Oscar-nominated Tupac-Resurrection and the 2012 documentary Koch.

-Peek exhibits widely in the Hudson Valley and NYC metro area, including the Blue Hill Art & Cultural Center, Carriage Barn Arts Center, Edward Hopper House Art Center, Gallery 66, Garner Arts Center, Garrison Arts Center, Piermont Flywheel Gallery, Pomona Cultural Center, Ridgefield Guild of Artists, Rockland Center for the Arts, Rockefeller State Park Preserve Art Gallery, Upstream Gallery, Van Der Plas Gallery, Volition Gallery and the Elizabeth V. Sullivan Gallery at Vytlacil (Art Students League).
+Peek is a member of the Silvermine Guild of Artists in New Canaan, CT.
+She exhibits widely in the Hudson Valley and NYC metro area, including the Blue Door Arts Center, Blue Hill Art & Cultural Center, Carriage Barn Arts Center, Edward Hopper House Museum, Gallery 66, Garner Arts Center, Garrison Arts Center, Piermont Flywheel Gallery, Pomona Cultural Center, Ridgefield Guild of Artists, Rockland Center for the Arts, Rockefeller State Park Preserve Art Gallery, Union Art Center, Upstream Gallery, Van Der Plas Gallery, Volition Gallery and the Elizabeth V. Sullivan Gallery at Vytlacil (Art Students League).

 Peek grew up in Sarasota, Florida, attended high school in Charleston, SC, and moved to the Northeast in the 1970s.
 After a photography residency at Apeiron Workshop, she moved to Rochester NY where she obtained her Masters of Fine Arts in Photography in 1978 at the Visual Studies Workshop / SUNY Buffalo while working part-time at the George Eastman House International Museum of Photography and Film.
 She then taught photography in Washington DC for two years, before moving to New York City where she was photo librarian for The Bettmann Archive and Sygma Photo News.